THE LONG SCIENCE, TECHNOLOGY AND SOCIETY ENDOWED INTERNSHIP FUND

 - How this internship will contribute to your career goals.

 * Be sure that your proposal is in your own words and is not copied directly from the internship host’s program announcement or other materials.
-Student proposals that are plagiarized will not be considered for funding.
+Students who submit proposals containing plagiarized material will not be considered for funding.

 How long should my resume be?

 Your resume should serve to connect your education and experience to the resume.
 Your resume should be no longer than one page.
-If you would like assistance with your resume, please contact Career Connections at 253-535-7459 and make an appointment to meet with one of our career counselors.
+If you would like assistance with your resume, please schedule an appointment with a career advisor via the Opportunities Board.

 How many students will be awarded a Long Science, Technology & Society Internship each year?

-This highly competitive internship will be awarded to THREE students per year.
+This highly competitive internship will be awarded to TWO students per year.

 When will I be notified if I am selected to be a Long Science, Technology & Society Intern?